 What is an expected value?
 How can you tell how many time you should expect a coin to land on heads out of several flips?
 This lesson will show you the answers to both questions!

 4. Probabilities as Areas of Geometric Regions: Definition & Examples

-In this lesson, you're going to learn what a random variable is as well as core concepts related to probabilities as areas of geometric regions and expected values of probability distributions.
+In this lesson, you're going to learn what a random variable is and examine core concepts related to probabilities as areas of geometric regions and expected values of probability distributions.